xingzhehe/GANSeg/README.md

 python gen_mask.py --segmenter_log log/seg_celeba_wild_k8 --test_class_name mafl_wild_test --data_root data/celeba_wild --save_root saved_mask/celeba_wild_k8 --checkpoint 10
 ```
 where,
-- `--log` specifies the log folder of the segmentation network,
+- `--segmenter_log` specifies the log folder of the segmentation network,
 - `--test_class_name` specifices the particular dataset to test,
 - `--data_root` specifies the location of the dataset (the folder containing the `h5` file),
 - `--save_root` defines the location of the saved images, and